James-QiuHaoran/Tools/k8s-guides.md

 - [WORKER] Connect each worker node to the cluster.
     - `kubeadm join --discovery-token abcdef.1234567890abcdef --discovery-token-ca-cert-hash sha256:1234..cdef 1.2.3.4:6443` (replace the alphanumeric codes with those from your master server during initialization);
 - [MASTER] Check the worker nodes joined to the clusster: `kubectl get nodes`.

+By going through all the instructions above, a Kubernetes cluster should be installed, deployed and ready for use.